5stars217/5stars217.github.io/_posts/2021-05-01-Ent_threat_hunting_typos_confusion.md

  ~~~
  com/M-G/exp-project/.
  ~~~
+ Now you need additional exclusion rules, before long, you've got dozens of rules and likely unintended consequences of other packages being blocked.

 #### packages are often just called whatever - namespace enforcement is a boring hygiene item to most